 Now back to the disappointing games press.

 Crowd-funded reviews and analysis of video games is far superior to professional reviewing.
 There are hundreds of channels on Youtube which focus on reviewing and analysing games, and many of them understand the medium far better than anyone working at Gamespot or IGN.
 If you’ve been exposed to the right people, this has been obvious for some time now, and it’s only become more true as time has passed.
 Reviewers like Matthewmatosis, or Joseph Anderson, who are able to discard the label of Super-Objective-Professional-Arbiter-Journalist working at Multi-Million-Dollar-Company-Who-Gets-Paid-Too-Much, conduct analysis and offer criticisms that blow the professionals out of the water essentially from their basements.
-A system like theirs is small enough that it manages its own checks and balances without needing a steady income, or a formal commission.
+A system like theirs is small enough that it manages its own checks and balances without needing a steady income, or formal commissions.

 My point is, they’re already doing what I’ve suggested be done with more mainstream journalism.
 Gaming journalism/analysis/discussion has once again shown a glimpse of the future.
 The crowd-funded, admittedly partisan but not-actually-paid-by-the-developer Youtube analysts are far, far superior to whoever the hell works at IGN and gives every sufficiently hyped game a 7.5 or a 9.
 They ignore the history of their own medium and its basic framework, philosophy, and purpose, while taking (an admittedly probably pretty small) paycheck.